2010kohtep/ThisWrap/README.md

 The main function of the module - "__ThisCall", which serves as a universal wrapper for all functions of the convention.
 The main args:

   * PClass - a pointer to the class where the function is located.
-  * PFunc - a pointer to a function which is necessary to be called.
+  * PFunc - a pointer to a function which is necessary to be called.<br />

 The function has uncertain number of arguments.
 All minor arguments are the arguments for the function, which is going to be called.

 Some classes of functions can return a result.
 ThisCall function can return the result as a pointer.
 You can use the type conversion, to get the result of the correct type.